dogbiscuituk2/TagScanner7/README.md

 <a href="#contents">\^Contents</a>

-## Tokens {#tokens}
+## Tokenizer {#tokenizer}

-The __Tokens__ class performs the first stage of expression parsing, separating the input character stream into its various recognisable language tokens.
+The __Tokenizer__ class performs the first stage of expression parsing, separating the input character stream into its various recognisable language tokens.

 <a href="#contents">\^Contents</a>

 ## Parser {#parser}

-The __Parser__ class, leaning heavily on the resources of the __Tokens__ class, implements a <a href="https://en.wikipedia.org/wiki/Recursive_descent_parser">recursive descent parser</a> to convert the input character stream into an executable expression.
+The __Parser__ class, leaning heavily on the resources of the __Tokenizer__ class, implements a <a href="https://en.wikipedia.org/wiki/Recursive_descent_parser">recursive descent parser</a> to convert the input character stream into an executable expression.

 <a href="#contents">\^Contents</a>